 The Hundredorum Rolls of 1273 list the following: Alice Reine in Cambridgeshire; John Reyn and Nicholas Reyn in Lincolnshire; Robert de Rennes in Oxfordshire; and Richard de Rennes.
 The Yorkshire Poll Tax Rolls of 1379 lists: Robert Rayne; Johannes Rayne; Richard Rayneson; and William Rayne.

 Early History of the Rainwater family

-Another 200 words (14 lines of text) covering the years 1150 and 1280 are included under the topic Early Rainwater History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Rainwater research.
+Another 84 words (6 lines of text) covering the years 1150, 1280 and 1530 are included under the topic Early Rainwater History in all our PDF Extended History products and printed products wherever possible.

 Rainwater Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Rainwater have been found, including Raines, Raine, Rayne and others.

 Early Notables of the Rainwater family (pre 1700)

 Outstanding amongst the family at this time was John Reynes ( fl.
 1530), an English stationer and bookbinder in London, carried on business at the sign of St...